LoboWolfCode/YT-Playlist-Downloader/README.md

 ## Features

-- Downloads audio from YouTube videos.
+- Download entire playlists/individual videos and songs from YouTube.
 - Saves audio files in your desired file format.
 - Files are saved to a predefined directory.